Research for Policy and EvaluationMaster of Arts (MA)

 t.
 519-661-2111 ext.
 88204

 Through courses and a four-month internship, the program focuses on collecting, analyzing, interpreting, and communicating research for practical applications in policy and program development and enhancement.
-The emphasis will be on developing quantitative and qualitative research skills that can be used to develop, evaluate, and enhance policies and programs.
+The emphasis is on developing quantitative and qualitative research skills for practical applications outside of academia.

 - Full-time study